-Between then and now, including the aforementioned above, I have endured more than seventy procedures, with over fifty five being invasive surgeries of the pelvic organs.
-I now suffer with severely painful adhesion disease, as well as fibromyalgia which I am told is due to the repeated surgeries.
+Between then and now, I have endured more than seventy procedures, with over fifty-five being invasive surgeries of the pelvic organs.
+I now suffer from severely painful adhesion disease, as well as fibromyalgia which I am told is due to the repeated surgeries.
 My former PCP told me that if in fact, I had fibro, it meant that “you are crazy”.
-The last surgery performed in June, 2015 was my 55th surgery shortly after my 55th birthday, was certainly even more invasive than any prior to it.
+The last surgery performed in June 2015 was my 55th surgery shortly after my 55th birthday, was certainly even more invasive than any prior to it.
 But it was excision surgery, which is now considered the gold standard for removing endometriosis.
 It is still not a cure for the pain I endure.
 We need more research, more testing and a better way to recognize it in young girls so that early intervention can possibly preserve their fertility and quality of life.
 Noone should have to be dependent on painkillers to live or count their “good days” as ones where an ER is not involved or going to work is a luxury.

 Never let anyone tell you that your pain is not real, or that a hysterectomy or becoming pregnant will cure you.
 Endometriosis is real and it can affect all of your body systems.

 I wish you all well.